estebistec/django-twitter-bootstrap/README.rst

 *packaging* here.
 We can't just upgrade any of the three common components of semantic versioning, because those map to versions of Bootstrap.
 So, we'll use revisions when needed.

-E.g., suppose we have django-twitter-bootstrap 2.2.2 which packages Bootstrap 2.2.2.
-If we need to enhance or fix the packaging, we release it as revised version 2.2.2-1.
+E.g., suppose we have django-twitter-bootstrap 3.2.0 which packages Bootstrap 3.2.0.
+If we need to enhance or fix the packaging, we release it as revised version 3.2.0-1.

 Therefore, if you're getting a packaging for the first time you could specify it as a very tight range of that target version or no less than the next patch level version.
-E.g., target 2.2.2 with ``>=2.2.2,<2.2.3``, or ``>=2,<2.0.1``.
-Each of these captures all revisions to packagings targetting a specific version of Bootstrap.
+E.g., target 3.2.0 with ``>=3.2.0,<3.2.1``.
+Each of these captures all revisions to packagings targeting a specific version of Bootstrap.

 Finally, it should be re-iterated that the need for this should be the exception and versions should generally mirror Bootstrap more directly going forward.